 Vitoa s Gourmet named top upstate restaurant

 Vito's Gourmet in downtown Watertown has been named one of upstate New York's top 50 restaurants by newyorkupstate.com.
-Vito's Gourmet, located at 3 Public Square, Watertown, features a variety of coffee, soups and sandwiches.
+The restaurant, located at 3 Public Square, Watertown, features a variety of coffee, soups and sandwiches.

 Start the conversation, or Read more at Watertown Daily Times.